AdrianHsu/LiveChat/README.md

 ## Main Feature

 - Contact List
-  - Show all Friends in the database who you could chat with
+  - Show all the friends in the database who you could chat with
   - Once the particular user has been signed up, anyone could chat with him/her
-  - highlight the friend who you're chat with
+  - highlight the friend who you're chatting with
 - Current friend you're chatting with
   - print the friend name and friend icon on the top bar
 - Chatroom Layout
   - sort the messages by their timestamp
   - the newest message will be put in the button
   - print out the message, time, and name
-  - messages from self will be on the right; messages from friends will be on the left
+  - messages from yourself will be put  on the right; messages from friends will be on the left
 - Input text box
   - send button
-  - key press "enter" will send also
+  - key press "enter" will be sent, too
   - prevent from sending empty message
 - show username on the top bar (pink color bar), and also the **document title**
 - support one-to-one messaging